 The Recap

-Even though it’s very disappointing that dogs can’t go on any of the trails at Hendy Woods, we will still definitely be going back.
-Even though we primarily stayed at camp, the kids had an amazing time.
-Just being around the trees, getting to climb on logs, riding bikes around, and exploring nature was enough to keep them busy.
-We relaxed, played cards, and ate too many snacks.
-We didn’t get much exercise since we didn’t go hiking but we got to be in nature in the redwoods and that is one of our favorite places to be.
+Even though it’s very disappointing that dogs can’t go on any of the trails at Hendy Woods, we will still definitely go back.
+Even though we primarily stay at camp, the kids always have an amazing time here.
+Just being around the trees, getting to climb on logs, riding bikes around, and exploring nature is enough to keep them busy.
+We relax, play cards, and eat too many snacks.
+We don’t get much exercise since we can’t hike with the dog but we get to be in nature in the redwoods and that is one of our favorite places to be.

 Campground Details: